indirect/rails-footnotes/README.markdown

 Creating your own notes
 =======================

-Create your notes to integrate with Footnotes is easy:
+Create your notes to integrate with Footnotes is easy.

 # Create a Footnotes::Notes::YoursExampleNote class
 # Implement the necessary methods (check abstract_note.rb file in lib/notes)